How do you design a Column with ideCAD Structural?

-Steel columns are designed under compression, tension or combined loading depending on the loading conditions.
+Steel Columns are designed under compression, tension, or combined loading, depending on the loading conditions.

 After the analysis, appropriate controls are made and reported according to the internal force situation.

-Design Members for Compression
+Column Design under Compression

 Limit values for the classification of cross-sections for the local buckling boundary condition are given in Regulation 5.4 and Table 5.1A for cross-sections under compression force.